dxw/playbook/_includes/sections/working-here/your-pay-pension-and-other-benefits.md

 - full pay for the first 12 days of sickness absence
 - half pay (but no less than living wage) for the next 8 days of sickness absence
-- living wage for the next 10 days of sickness absence
+- real living wage for the next 10 days of sickness absence
 - statutory sick pay pay after 30 days of sickness absence

 There'll be circumstances where we'll make exceptions, because it's not possible